10 Myths About Owning a Home

 All Home Improvements Add Value

 It’s no secret that improving your home has the potential to boost its market value.
 But not every dollar you spend impacts your home’s value.
 If your roof leaks, for example, a replacement will simply bring it up to the minimum standard expected by most buyers.
 Similarly, if you decide to build an elaborate home gym that takes up most of the second floor, you may find that buyers may view that as an imperfection, rather than a selling point.
 Much of what makes for smart spending will vary with your specific neighborhood (that pool may not be a good investment if you live in Alaska) but there are a few improvements that are traditionally safe bets.
-Check out our list of the best (and worst!) ways to invest in your home.

 You Have to Do Your Own Yard Work and Repairs